emvaugh2/Azure-Network-Engineer-Study-Notes/README.md

 Now, you can actually create the connection between them.
 You'll need to name this connection, select the proper Connection type (such as S2S), and the enter the PSK.
 Finally, verify that everything is working.

 HA for VPN has the following options: VPN Gatway redundancy (active-standby), multiple on-prem VPN devices, active-actvie Azure VPN gateway, and combinations of all of these.

+Every Azure VPN gateway consists of two instances in an active-standby configuration.
+For any planned maintenance or unplanned disruption to the active instance, the standby instance would take over automatically.
+This is for S2S connections.
+For P2S, the connections are disconnected and the user has to reconnect.

+If you use multiple VPN devices on-prem, you can make an active-active mode (which is separate from the active-standby set up which is still in place).
+This requires the local nework gateway to have a unique PIP and for BGP to be used.
+Each local gateway must have a unique BGP peer IP address.
+You must also use Equal-cost multi-path routing (ECMP).

+There are articles on the Microsoft Azure VPN Gateway site that tells you how to troubleshoot common gateway issues.
+Check it out if you need it.

+There are also Azure VPN Gateway diagnostic logs.
+I believe these are found in Azure Monitor.
+You have Gateway, Tunnel, Route, IKE, and P2S Diagnostic Logs.
+Very useful.